commercetools/commercetools-docs-kit/packages/gatsby-theme-docs/src/overrides/README.md

 ## Usage

-To use this feature, the website should mimic the folder structure of the Gatsby theme and list the files in the `overrides` folder that should be overridden.
+To use this feature, the website must mimic the folder structure of the Gatsby theme and list the files in the `overrides` folder that should be overridden.

 ```
 src